-Have fun with friends and family or meet new people by joining one of four adult slow pitch softball leagues offered by the Town of Yucca Valley.
-Teams will play an average of ten games followed by playoffs and a championship game; league play begins the week of September 8th.
+Swing into spring by joining one of four adult slow pitch softball leagues offered by the Town of Yucca Valley.
+Teams will play an average of ten games followed by playoffs and a championship game; league play begins the week of March 23, 2015.
 Read the rest of this entry »

 Traditional Native Plant Use: Integration into our Modern Lives